 PZI Zen Online- Fall Sesshin Dharma theme: Gathering in the Valley of Our Time – all talks, music, sutras and excerpts included.
 Recorded Oct 1-4 2020.

 PZI Zen Online- Audio Excerpt – John Tarrant opens the dream with the koan: ‘What is your Light?’.
 Huangbo’s insights on Buddha Nature as ‘calm mysterious joy’, and also touches on the frequent call and response in koan practice and ‘the silent bond in which all things are you and your family’.
 Recorded Sept.
 27 2020 12 minutes.

 PZI Zen Online: Hanging Lanterns at the Gates of the Autumn Temple.
 You have your own light.
+Life and hard times of an apple tree.
+Marking Ruth Bader Ginsberg’s passing.
 Music: Michael Wilding, Amaryllis Fletcher, Jordan Mc Connell.
 As recorded Sept 20 2020.